 Cass increases efficiencies for carriers as well; one large payment from Cass may cover multiple invoices for several of the carrier’s customers, and it would include a detailed remittance making it easier for carriers’ accounts receivable staff to accurately record the payments.

 Reason 9.
-Freight Payment Providers Lay the Foundation for Supply Chain Finance
+Freight Payment Providers Lay the Foundation for Working Capital Solutions

-However, when the shipper works with a large bank or other SCF partner, the bank/partner funds early payment to the supplier.
-And while the supplier can get paid early, the buyer doesn’t have to give up its cash until day 90.
-The buyer is able to improve its capital ratios, and the carrier receives much-needed cash more quickly.
+When the shipper works with a large bank or other partner, the bank/partner funds early payment to the supplier.
+And while the supplier can get paid early, the buyer keeps its funds until the contracted due date (60 days, for example).
+The buyer is able to improve working capital, and the carrier receives much-needed cash more quickly.

-While SCF works well in some purchasing scenarios, it’s difficult to use SCF for freight payments if the shipper is using a TMS-enabled internal process.
+While supplier financing works well in some purchasing scenarios, it’s difficult to use it for freight payments if the shipper is using a TMS-enabled internal process.
 Why?
-Because SCF programs are only feasible for large purchases.
-In transportation, the size of the invoice (small), the volume of the invoices (high), and the number of suppliers (carriers) further the challenges of managing a supply chain finance program.
-But because the Cass system aggregates many small payments into larger ones, Cass offers clients opportunities in SCF for their transportation payables.
+Because traditional programs are only feasible for large purchases.
+In transportation, the size of the invoice (small), the volume of the invoices (high), and the number of suppliers (carriers) further the challenges of managing a such a program.
+But because the Cass system aggregates many small payments into larger ones, Cass offers clients opportunities in supplier financing for their transportation payables.

 Freight Payment Outsourcing Delivers Real Results